 And the funny thing was that she actually sounded and looked sincere.
 Trying not to fidget, Maura said, "May I ask… who exactly you are?"

 "Sure," Jane said, crossing her legs.
 "Hollow Creek is sort of my hometown, I guess you could say."

 "Ain't got parents no more," Jane answered casually.
 "I just got two brothers.
 My mother died giving birth to the youngest, and my pop was killed when I was fourteen."
 She idly rubbed her nose, apparently ignorant of Maura's shock at this information, or perhaps the airiness with which it was delivered.
 "Anyway, the last time I went through Hollow Creek, my brothers were still there.
 I'd like to see 'em."

 "Where do you live now?"
 Maura asked curiously.

 "Anywhere I like," Jane said with a glint in her eye.
-"Wherever there's a sunrise, or a fight, or a wild bull.
-Wherever there's a new field or a rusty mine track to be explored.
+"Wherever there's somethin' new and excitin' going on.
+Any place I ain't ever been before.
 I don't need nothing or nobody but Frost."

 "Oh, Frost.
 My, uh, business partner," Jane explained, nodding upwards to indicate the black man they couldn't see (who was currently holding Crowe at lazy gunpoint, ensuring they got taken to Hollow Creek).